Finance and investment

 03 Transport & Import

-Buying a local car is affordable, but importing yours is fiscally suicidal.
-Count on €10,000 for a decent used car if you don't want to depend on Grab.
+Buying a local car is affordable, but importing your own is financial suicide tax-wise.
+Budget around €10,000 for a decent used car if you don't want to rely on Grab.

-The type of visa you choose determines not only your right of stay but also your initial financial obligations.
+The type of visa you choose determines not only your right to stay but also your initial financial obligations.

 • MM2H (Malaysia My Second Home) Requires a fixed deposit in a Malaysian bank of 500,000 MYR to 1,000,000 MYR depending on the category (Silver/Gold).
 A heavy investment.